kivy/kivy/doc/sources/gsoc.rst

 * Plyer:
     - Mentors: Gabriel Pettier, Akshay Arora, Alexander Taylor.
-    - Requirements: Access to linux, windows, Mac OsX, ios device, android device.
+    - Requirements: Access to Linux, Windows, OS X, iOS device, Android device.
-    - Task level: Intermediate/Advnced.
+    - Task level: Intermediate/Advanced.
     - Desired Skills: Familiarity with Pyjnius, PyObjus.

-  The idea is to provide a stable API to the user for accessing features of your desktop or mobile device, such as Accelerometer, GPS, SMS, Contact, and more.
-Under the hood, you'll use PyJNIus, PyOBJus, and Cython, to do what needs to be done.
+  The idea is to provide a stable API to the user for accessing features of their desktop or mobile device, such as Accelerometer, GPS, SMS, Contact, and more.
+Under the hood you'll use PyJNIus, PyOBJus and Cython.
 This probably would also include improving PyObjus and PyJnius to handle interfaces that they can't right now.

 * SL4A Facades:
     - Mentors: Gabriel Pettier, Alexander Taylor, Akshay Arora, Mathieu virbel